JeffreyBull76/CI_Project1/README.md

    * It's content is responsive in terms of text and field size for smaller devices
    * The form has had its functionality removed and a very basic thank you page added to show it works as intended without ruining navigation flow by going offsite.
    * The 'Thank You' page was created following mentor feedback to prevent navigating off site but would not be part of a live site.
+   * This page in a live version could be expanded to have details of the main volunteers who run the group (with their permission)

 ![](assets/images/readme_images/Tidy_Village_Contactpage.jpg)